200 Watt RV Solar Kit: What It Powers and What to Buy

 Which Kit to Buy

-A1 SolarStore stocks complete RV solar kits from brands like Renogy and Rich Solar, so you can buy a matched 200 watt package rather than piecing parts together.
+A1 SolarStore stocks complete RV solar kits, and its panel range includes Trina, Canadian Solar, and REC (stock verified August 2026), so you can buy a matched 200 watt package rather than piecing parts together.

 See how the panels stack up in our best RV solar panels guide and the controllers in our Renogy vs Victron guide.